Rachel Maunder

 With a psychology degree, you can specialise within different pathways and develop within an area of your choice in the field of psychology.
 Upon completion of this course, and depending on degree classification, you will be eligible for a British Psychological Society (BPS) Graduate Basis for Chartered Membership (GBC).
 This is the first step in pursuing professional training as an educational, clinical, counselling, occupational, health or forensic psychologist.
 You could pursue a career as an academic psychologist, conducting research and teaching in higher education.
 More information about psychology careers can be found on the BPS website.

-However, with this qualification, you can also choose to follow various career paths outside of the psychological profession.
+However, within this Developmental and Educational Psychology course, you can also choose to follow various career paths outside of the psychological profession.
 The invaluable set of skills and knowledge base that psychology students gain throughout this course enables them to succeed in a range of careers.

 The work-based elements of this programme provide valuable career based skills.
 As well as our annual Psychology Careers Event, at the University of Northampton, we also offer other volunteering opportunities through our Changemaker Hub, Employability Plus recognition, STEAM Opportunities and support from our careers team.